rdalcega/euphonious_trapezoid/server/tests/unit/README.md

 # Server-Side Unit Tests

 This folder is for server-side unit tests only!
-If you need to write a unit test, go to server/tests/integration.
+If you need to write an integration test, go to server/tests/integration.

 Any file in this folder that is that fulfills the pattern *-test.js will be run as a mocha test on call to the gulp 'test' task.